-Psychological: Dr Christine Northrup recommends that we look at any negative conditioning received as a child about being a fertile woman.
+Dr Christine Northrup recommends that we look at any negative conditioning received as a child about being a fertile woman.
 By being mindful of these narratives and bringing light to these old messages we can work out if it’s something useful or something to let go of.
-Also another idea of Susun Weed’s to explore is our own feelings around whether we are too ‘male-identified’; a problem she believes is common in modern cultures.
 Journaling about the above can be a really good tool to be used at different times of your cycle because your feelings will be different for example when you are pre-menstrual, and the conclusions will therefore be easier to come to.

 hen I repeated one positive phrase for two weeks and the wart on my hand that had been there for two years disappeared!
 The power of the mind is extraordinary.

-Herbs: Herbalist Susun Weed‘s recommendations in her article are Chaste Berry tincture (vitex) for it’s strong effect on the reproductive system, Saw Palmetto for it’s ability to regulate androgens (male sex hormones), dandelion tincture, and Fenugreek to help cells accept and use insulin.
+Some recommendations are Chaste Berry tincture (vitex) for it’s strong effect on the reproductive system, Saw Palmetto for it’s ability to regulate androgens (male sex hormones), Dandelion tincture, and Fenugreek to help cells accept and use insulin.
 Shepherd’s purse tincture can also help to control bleeding, and 3-6 quarts of nourishing herbal infusion (see resources for recipe).
 Another herb recommended to me by a PCOS sufferer is Shatavari which can balance the endocrine system and has the reputation of being a classic woman’s herb.

 As we know, this syndrome can only be diagnosed by repeated tests by a doctor.
 And many doctors also recommend many different holistic tips, cremes for extra hair growth, and fertility drugs.
 The below list is not exhaustive and covers some (but not all) of the medical solutions and prescription drugs for PCOS.
 As with any course of drugs, checking out the side effects is always recommended.
 Another influencing factor worth considering in any decision is whether you are considering pregnancy, you’re menopausal, or you don’t want to conceive.